 Every so often, our customers encounter a scenario where their assigned approval manager is away on vacation, or they have left the company.
 To save overhead down the road, we recommend utilizing groups as a way to handle which users are set up as approval managers.

 For example, once the approval process is completed, the vacation request will need to notify HR.
 However, you only have one person within your HR department, and it is very tempting to only add the HR user directly rather than assigning the HR group.
 In this example, you have a single point of failure as the HR user may be away, or may have left the company and now this stage is left without someone to receive the notification.
-We would recommend to instead assign the HR group.
+We would recommend instead assigning the HR group.

 As you change users within your standard workflow settings, any pending vacation requests will retain their original workflow as it was configured at the time the vacation request was submitted.
 If you update the approval managers, you will now need to reset the workflow and have the users re-submit their requests (the form will remain and they will only need to click ‘submit’ to re-submit it back).